UCLA Extension Summer School in collaboration with ASEEDER

 This course is provided by UCLA Extension, the continuing education division of UCLA.
 During the program, students will study and explore the campus of UCLA, immerse themselves in the academic atmosphere and explore the academic heritage of the world-renowned university.

-Two official credit courses are offered: Introduction to Statistics and Quantitative Methods (4 credits), and Applying Economics to Business Decisions (4 credits).
+Three selected courses are offered: Introduction to Statistics and Quantitative Methods (4 credits), Applying Economics to Business Decisions (4 credits), Differential and Integral Calculus (4 credits).
 Students will experience UCLA's teaching model and gain early exposure to undergraduate-level professional knowledge.
-According to the 2025 US News global subject rankings, UCLA ranks 10th in Finance, 11th in Statistics and Data Science.
+According to the 2025 US News global subject rankings, UCLA ranks 7th in Math, 10th in Finance, 11th in Statistics and Data Science, and 14th in Economics.

 3. Official Completion Certificate & Credits